d12frosted/elpa-mirror/gnu/consult-readme.txt

 ..
 9. Modes
 ..
 10. Org Mode
 ..
 11. Miscellaneous
-3. Special features
+2. Special features
 ..
 1. Live previews
 ..
 2. Narrowing and grouping
 ..
 3. Asynchronous search
 ..
 4. Multiple sources
 ..
 5. Embark integration
-4. Configuration
+3. Configuration
 ..
 1. Use-package example
 ..
 2. Custom variables
 ..
 3. Fine-tuning
-5. Recommended packages
+4. Recommended packages
-6. Bug reports
+5. Bug reports
-7. Contributions
+6. Contributions
-8. Acknowledgments
+7. Acknowledgments
-9. Indices
+8. Indices
 ..
 1. Function index
 ..
 2. Concept index

-1 Introduction
-══════════════

 Consult provides practical commands based on the Emacs completion function [completing-read].
 Completion allows you to quickly select an item from a list of candidates.
 Consult offers in particular an advanced buffer switching command `consult-buffer' to switch between buffers and recently opened files.
 Furthermore Consult provides multiple search commands, an asynchronous `consult-grep' and `consult-ripgrep', and the line-based search command `consult-line'.
 Some of the Consult commands are enhanced versions of built-in Emacs commands.
 For example the command `consult-imenu' presents a flat list of the Imenu with [live preview], [grouping and narrowing].
 Please take a look at the [full list of commands].

 Consult is fully compatible with completion systems based on the standard Emacs `completing-read' API, notably the default completion system, [Vertico], [Mct], [Icomplete] and [Selectrum].

 This package keeps the completion system specifics to a minimum.
 The ability of the Consult commands to work well with arbitrary completion systems is one of the main advantages of the package.
 Consult fits well into existing setups and it helps you to create a full completion environment out of small and independent components.
 Note that, if you use [Ivy] or [Helm], you probably don't need Consult, since both packages bring their own Consult-like functionality.

 You can combine the complementary packages [Marginalia], [Embark] and [Orderless] with Consult.
 Marginalia enriches the completion display with annotations, e.g., documentation strings or file information.
 The versatile Embark package provides local actions, comparable to a context menu.
 These actions operate on the selected candidate in the minibuffer or at point in normal buffers.
 For example, when selecting from a list of files, Embark offers an action to delete the file.
 Additionally Embark offers a facility to collect completion candidates in a collect buffer.
 The section [Embark integration] documents in greater detail how Consult and Embark work together.

+Table of Contents
+─────────────────

+1. Available commands
+..
+1. Virtual Buffers
+..
+2. Editing
+..
+3. Register
+..
+4. Navigation
+..
+5. Search
+..
+6. Grep and Find
+..
+7. Compilation
+..
+8. Histories
+..
+9. Modes
+..
+10. Org Mode
+..
+11. Miscellaneous
+2. Special features
+..
+1. Live previews
+..
+2. Narrowing and grouping
+..
+3. Asynchronous search
+..
+4. Multiple sources
+..
+5. Embark integration
+3. Configuration
+..
+1. Use-package example
+..
+2. Custom variables
+..
+3. Fine-tuning
+4. Recommended packages
+5. Bug reports
+6. Contributions
+7. Acknowledgments
+8. Indices
+..
+1. Function index
+..
+2. Concept index

 [completing-read]
 <https://www.gnu.org/software/emacs/manual/html_node/elisp/Minibuffer-Completion.html>

-[live preview] See section 3.1
+[live preview] See section 2.1

-[grouping and narrowing] See section 3.2
+[grouping and narrowing] See section 2.2

-[full list of commands] See section 2
+[full list of commands] See section 1

 [Vertico] <https://github.com/minad/vertico>